richstokes/dupehunter/README.md

 ## Use
 `-p /path` - Specify a filesystem path to recursively scan
-`-s scanlist.txt` -  (Optional) A text file containing a list of file extensions
-`-d yes` - (Optional) Prompt to delete duplicate files
+`-s scanlist.txt` -  (Optional) A text file containing a list of file extensions to include in the scan `-d yes` - (Optional) Prompt to delete duplicate files
 &nbsp;